-To achieve its objectives, the financial technology company reviewed options on the market and chose the SafeBreach Breach and Attack Simulation Platform.
+To achieve its objectives, the financial technology company reviewed options on the market and chose the SafeBreach Security Validation Platform.
 SafeBreach simulates the Hackers' Playbook™ of hacker breach methods to find holes in an organization’s infrastructure before an attacker does.
 Organizations can quantify their risks from breaches and validate their security controls, without impacting their environment, acting like an automated, continuously-validating red team on a platform.
 The SafeBreach platform validates all possible breach methods within an attack kill chain in real-time.

 “If you’re a C-level executive, your goal is for nothing bad to happen on your watch,” says the senior security architect.
 “If an executive is coming into a new environment or inherits “technical debt”, they don’t know where the problems are.
 They assume someone is already in their network and looking for data, and trying to find the way out.
-What got us excited is how SafeBreach addresses this final piece in the kill chain by simulating the techniques an attacker can do.”
+What got us excited is how SafeBreach addresses this final piece in the kill chain by providing a list of things an attacker can do.”